By Anasa Payne

 Melanie* is a new student of mine who happens to fit right in with her peers.
 She’s an outspoken individual who can do anything she puts her mind to.
 Not to mention, Melanie is already a young City Year in the making.
 She looks out for her friends by helping them get on track when they seem to lose focus.

 “I appreciate City Year because they always are here to help throughout my difficulties.
 They’re nice and are always on the sideline as a person you can talk to about anything,” Melanie shared.
 “I love their positive attitudes.
 They’re always hyped.”

 She probably doesn’t know this, but I’m one of her biggest fans already.
 She’s definitely a force to be reckoned with.
 I’ll continue to cheer on Melanie as she continues to do the same for me!

 When the day comes to an end, I believe that our work doesn’t stop.
-Every child or individual that we come in contact with will need guidance, love, and support.
-I believe our time spent living should be about how much did we do for others, spreading ripples of hope.
+Every student that we come in contact with will need guidance, love and support.
+I believe our time spent living should be about how much we did for others, spreading ripples of hope.

 It’s like Aristotle said: “We are what we repeatedly do.
 Excellence, then is not an act, but a habit.”